Jean Le Clerc (theologian): Biography

 Le Clerc was born on March 19, 1657, in Geneva, where his father, Stephen Le Clerc, was professor of Greek.
 The family originally belonged to the neighborhood of Beauvais in France, and several of its members acquired some name in literature.
 Jean Le Clerc applied himself to the study of philosophy under Jean-Robert Chouet (1642–1731) the Cartesian, and attended the theological lectures of Philippe Mestrezat, François Turrettini and Louis Tronchin (de) (1629–1705).
 In 1678 and 1679, he spent some time in Grenoble as tutor in a private family; on his return to Geneva he passed his examinations and received ordination.
 Soon afterwards he went to Saumur.

 In 1682, he went to London, where he remained for six months, preaching on alternate Sundays in the Walloon church and in the Savoy Chapel.
 Due to political instability, he moved to Amsterdam, where he was introduced to John Locke and to Philipp van Limborch, professor at the Remonstrant college.
 He later included Locke in the journals he edited; and the acquaintance with Limborch soon ripened into a close friendship, which strengthened his preference for the Remonstrant theology, already favorably known to him by the writings of his grand-uncle, Stephan Curcellaeus (d.
 1645) and by those of Simon Episcopius.

 A last attempt to live at Geneva, made at the request of relatives there, satisfied him that the theological atmosphere was uncongenial, and in 1684 he finally settled in Amsterdam, first as a moderately successful preacher, until ecclesiastical jealousy reportedly shut him out from that career, and afterwards as professor of philosophy, belles-lettres and Hebrew in the Remonstrant seminary.
 This appointment, which he owed to Limborch, he held from 1684, and in 1725 on the death of his friend he was called to occupy the chair of church history also.

 Apart from literary work, Le Clerc's life at Amsterdam was uneventful.
 In 1691, he married a daughter of Gregorio Leti.
 From 1728, he was subject to repeated strokes of paralysis, and he died on January 8, 1736, in Amsterdam.

+Though Le Clerc has been somewhat overlooked as a major theological thinker, La Fontaine classed him as the equal of Pierre Bayle: "If Leclerc lacks a little the wit and satire of Bayle, he makes up for it in learning, exactitude, and perspicacity."